Why One Kitchn Reader Bought and Canceled Her Costco Membership in the Same Day

 You don’t have to be a frequent reader (although we wish you would be!) to know that we write about Costco a lot.
 Between the $1.50 hot dogs at the food court, the great private-label brand, and the super-discounted bulk pricing, we have a lot to say (and love!) about the warehouse store.

-The truth is, though, Costco isn't for everyone.
-The biggest complaint we hear is that shoppers just can't store or use up the mass quantities of food before it goes bad.
+The truth is, though, Costco isn’t for everyone.
+The biggest complaint we hear is that shoppers just can’t store or use up the mass quantities of food before it goes bad.
 (A totally fair and valid point!)
-And this weekend we got a letter from a reader, Lisa Austin, who told us she got and canceled her Costco membership during the same trip!
+And we once got a letter from a reader who told us that she got and canceled her Costco membership during the same trip!
 We had to know more.

 Here’s What A Reader Had to Say About Her Costco Experience